ibm-cloud-docs/solution-tutorials/coligo.hidden.md

    --image ibmcom/coligo-backend --cluster-local
    ```
    {:pre}
-   You'll notice that this command is very much like the previous commmand except of the additional `--cluster-local` flag.
+   You'll notice that this command is very much like the previous command except of the additional `--cluster-local` flag.
 This will instruct Coligo to keep the endpoint for this new application private.
 Meaning, it will only be available from within the cluster.
 This is often used for security purposes.
 2. Copy the private endpoint (URL) from the output above.
 3. The frontend application uses an environment variable to know where the backend application is hosted.
-We now need to modify the frontend application to set this value to point to the backend application's endpoint - make sure to use the value from the previous command
+You now need to modify the frontend application to set this value to point to the backend application's endpoint - make sure to use the value from the previous command
    ```sh
    ibmcloud coligo application update --name frontend \
    --env backend=backend.XXX.svc.cluster.local
    ```
    {:pre}
    Notice that the `--env` option on this command.
-It can appear as many times as you'd like if you need to set more than one environment variable.
-This option could have also been used on the `application create` command for the frontend application as well if we knew its value at that time.
+It can appear as many times as you would like if you need to set more than one environment variable.
+This option could have also been used on the `application create` command for the frontend application as well if you knew its value at that time.
 4. Refresh the frontend URL on the browser to test the connection to the backend service.
 Now, backend should be available.
 Try uploading an image from your computer to detect objects, you should still see an error message as the backend is still not connected with the required services to store the image and process it.

 ## Connect the backend service to {{site.data.keyword.cos_short}} and {{site.data.keyword.visualrecognitionshort}} services